RicePandaaaa/TAMU-ENGR-102-Notes/README.md

 # Fall 2023 - ENGR 102 Supplemental Resources

 Howdy!
-My name is Anthony Pham, and at the time of creating this repository, I am a junior MXET (Mechatronics track) major, class of 2025, and I am also a peer teacher for ENGR 102!
+My name is Anthony Pham, and at the time of creating this repository, I am a senior MXET (Mechatronics track) major, class of 2025, and I am also a peer teacher for ENGR 102!
 These supplemental resources will contain:
 <ul>
   <li>A .ipynb file with reviews note I made about each module</li>
   <li>Some practice problems and their solutions (if applicable)</li>